 How good is the battery life?

 Astro claims the A50 Wireless can last over 15 hours on a single charge, and while that’s very possible, we can’t actually tell for sure.
 The headset features a baked in battery saving “feature” that can’t turned off and puts the headset to sleep after not moving for around a half hour.
 This means we can’t conduct our typical full battery test, barring us placing the battery testing rig on top of a running washing machine for 16 plus hours.
 But from what results we can get by poking the headset every so often and checking the battery percentage: we’d estimate around 16 hours of playback time.

 This standby feature means if you forget to shut off your headset and go to sleep, it won’t lose much charge when you next pick it up.
 However, it also means if you’re prone to laying down as you play or watch movies or what have you, you might run into it going to sleep while you’re using it.
 As long as you move your head at least every few minutes it shouldn’t be an issue.

 How does the Astro A50 Wireless sound?

-Despite the issues I have generally with using the Astro Gaming A50 Wireless, gaming with it is a completely fine experience.
+However, gaming with the A50 is a completely fine experience.
 Playing games like Overwatch, Risk of Rain 2, and Doom Eternal on PC is great.
 The heavy metal soundtrack of Doom sounds great, but never overshadows all the different snaps, pops, and booms that make the game’s combat such a satisfying audio experience.